Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Traditional code metrics

 \section{Traditional code metrics}

-The list of traditional code metrics employed in this study can be seen in Table \ref{tab:traditional_code_metrics}.
-This list corresponds to all code metrics that the Understand tool can calculate.
-Table~\ref{tab:process_metrics} presents the list of process metrics that we select for this study.
+The list of process metrics employed in this study is presented in Table~\ref{tab:traditional_code_metrics}.
+Table~\ref{tab:process_metrics} presents the list of process metrics and Table~\ref{tab:owner_metrics} presents the list of ownership metrics that we study in this paper.
+These tables were adapted from the original paper of \citet{Yatish_post_release_defect}.